Statamic website redesign and development

 One useful example gave our client the option to include a unique content ID for subtitles within a blog post, making it much easier to direct readers to a specific piece of information.
 Another example was the countdown timer for customer offers.
 The client could choose the due date and hour for the counter, a URL for it to redirect to once the countdown had ended, and buttons with multiple URLs to different promotional pages.

-Wordpress to Statamic Image
+Wordpress to Statamic migration process

 A seamless migration from WordPress to Statamic